4

 Given that I am not a German or EU citizen, what sort of ID should I carry with me?
 I do not wish to carry my original passport with me every day as it feels risky.

-The only other photo IDs that I have are my own country's identity card and driving license - they are in english language.
+The only other photo IDs that I have are my own country's identity card and driving license - they are in English.
 Will they be accepted?

 Are there any other options which I am missing?